telerik/kendo-ui-core/docs-aspnet-mvc/helpers/sortable/overview.md

 ### Existing Instances

-You can reference an existing Kendo UI Sortable instance via [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
+To reference an existing Kendo UI Sortable instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) configuration option.
 Once a reference is established, use the [Sortable API](/api/javascript/ui/sortable#methods) to control its behavior.

 ###### Example